 For example, let’s say you notice the price of used cars increasing in your nation.
 You might want to profit from this trend.
 The next step is to design an investment strategy to capture some profit potential and turn it into money.

 That’s really all there is to it.
-When we are dealing with the stock market there are a couple strategies that you can employ to capture some of the possible above average return (alpha).
+When we are dealing with the stock market there are a couple of strategies that you can employ to capture some of the possible above-average return (alpha).